dtinsley333/HelloBangazon/HelloBangazon.md

 ##You will learn the basics of the C# language.
 For more detail visit https://docs.microsoft.com/en-us/dotnet/articles/csharp/tour-of-csharp/index or https://www.microsoft.com/net/tutorials/csharp/getting-started

-A code sample for the finished app can be found here: https://github.com/dtinsley333/HelloBangazon

 Let' start by building a simple application.
 We will look at the program structure.

 1. Create a new folder called "HelloBangazon"